rhyek/ember-master-tab/README.md

 * The service ensures that only one master tab exists at any one time.
 * If the current master tab closes or refreshes, any other tab can take the responsability at that time.
 * If the current master tab crashes, ***currently*** no other tab will take the responsability until a new tab is opened.
-* This is not really meant to be used on routes/controllers.
-Although the examples show use on controllers, this service is most useful on objects that provide global functionality to your application, such as services.
+* This service is most useful on objects that provide global functionality to your application, such as other services.

 ## Installation